 The enhancement of Quality of Place is core to the ambitions of PUSH.
-It is imperative that, when delivered, economic development and housing growth in South Hampshire contributes to improved quality of life for existing and new residents.
-It is also crucial to ensure that the sub region’s reputation, as an excellent place to live, work, and invest, is enhanced rather than diminished.
+It is imperative that, when delivered, economic development and housing growth in South Hampshire contributes to improved quality of life for existing as well as new residents.

 South Hampshire has long held a reputation as a highly desirable place to live and work.
-Historically this area is the cradle of the English language, the home of the Navy, the embarkation point for the Pilgrim Fathers, and the birthplace of cricket.
-South Hampshire residents enjoy access to a top quality professional, cultural, and sporting offer with a wide and varied range of opportunities.
-Residents also live within easy reach of the coast, and two national parks, and some of the nation’s most prized historic environments.
+Historically this area was the cradle of the English language, the home of the Navy, the embarkation point for the Pilgrim Fathers, and the birthplace of cricket.
+South Hampshire residents enjoy access to a top quality professional cultural, and sporting offer with a wide and varied range of opportunities including Premiership Football, Test Cricket, internationally significant, museums, festivals and theatres.
+Residents also live within easy reach of the coast, two national parks, and some of the nation’s most prized historic environments.

-The Quality Places Delivery Panel work programme has been designed to ensure that South Hampshire will be well placed to take full advantage of its strengths in offering new, and existing residents, high quality places in which to live, work, and invest.
+The culture, creative industries and built environment theme panel’s work programme has been designed to ensure that South Hampshire is well placed to take full advantage of its strengths by offering new, and existing residents, high quality places in which to live, work, and invest.
 The programme aims to

-Promote access and participation in a wide range of cultural activities.
+Promote access and participation in a wide range of cultural and sporting activities.

 Enhance tourism and the visitor economy.

-Ensure new developments conform to the high standards of design in the built environment so as to increase liveability in the sub region.
+Ensure new developments conform to high standards of design so as to increase liveability in the sub region.